Debt to Income Ratio

 Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+FHA loans are less strict, requiring a 29/41 ratio.

-For these ratios, the first number is the percentage of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything.
+In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.

-The second number is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt together.
-Recurring debt includes auto/boat payments, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that should be applied to housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, vehicle loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are only guidelines.
-We will be thrilled to help you pre-qualify to help you determine how large a mortgage loan you can afford.
+Don't forget these are only guidelines.
+We will be thrilled to help you pre-qualify to determine how much you can afford.